 Some people can walk into a party and be friends with everyone right away.
 Dogs can be the same way.
-When they show up, the pooch party can begin.
-Here are a few of the most dog-friendly dog breeds who love to be social with their fellow pups.
+When they show up, the pooch party can begin!
+Here are a few of the most dog-friendly dog breeds that love to be social with their fellow pups.

 Some dogs just aren’t built for apartment life.
 Their size makes these mostly gentle giants crave the open space of the good old outdoors.
 Here are some of the huge dog breeds that tower over the rest and just give you more to love.

 Even if service dogs can come in all shapes and sizes, they all must share some common traits — intelligence, calmness, and friendliness — and they must be willing and easy to train.
 Here are the five best service dog breeds.

 There are certain dog breeds who love being in the water.
 In fact, it’s a wonder that they don’t have fins attached to their bodies!
 If you’re someone who loves swimming and you’re looking to adopt a dog to keep you company, check these ten dog breeds out.